wso2/docs-is/en/docs/guides/mfa/totp-config-advanced.md

 #### encodingMethod

-The encoding method which is used to generate the TOTP.
+The encoding method used to generate the TOTP.

 ----

 #### timeStepSize

-The time step size, which is used to validate the TOTP.
+The time step size used to validate the TOTP.

 ----

 #### windowSize

-The window size, which is used to validate the TOTP.
+The window size used to validate the TOTP.

 ----